This post may contain affiliate links. Read the full disclosure here.

 Lay down on your back.
 Place your baby on your stomach.
 Then, place your hands around your baby to hold them in place.
 Lift your butt off the ground and squeeze it!
 Release and put your butt back on the ground.
 Repeat.

 Lying on your back, bring your knees to your chest and pick your feet up off the ground.
 Place your baby stomach-down onto the lower half of your legs.
 Your baby will basically be sitting on your feet.
 Place your hands on their back to hold them in place.
 Then, straighten your legs and bring them back down.
 Repeat.

 Place your baby on their back.
 Situate yourself so that your forearms are on the ground on each side of your baby’s body.
 Then, stretch your legs out behind you and tuck your toes underneath.
 Hold your body up off the ground as long as you can face to face with your baby.
 See who can win the staring contest!

 12. Baby Fly Twists

 Sit on the ground with your knees bent in front of you and your back at a 45-degree angle.
 Pick your feet up off the ground slightly.
 Place your baby on one side of your body and grab them underneath their armpits.
 Holding your core in place, slowly bring them to the other side of you and place them down, but don’t let go.
 Then, slowly bring them back to the other side.
 Repeat.

 Sit on the ground with your knees bent in front of you.
 Place your baby on your lap.
 Grab your legs just under your knees.
 Rock your body back and forth and sing Row Row Row your boat to your baby!

 14. Sit Up Kisses

-Lay in a basic sit-up position and sit your baby on your stomach facing towards you.
-Do a complete sit up, kiss your baby at the top, and slowly lower down.
+Lay in a basic sit-up position and sit your baby on your stomach facing toward you.
+Do a complete sit-up, kiss your baby at the top, and slowly lower down.
 Repeat.